 Choose the Right Size

 The size of your gazebo should comfortably accommodate the number of people and any furniture you plan to place inside.
 Standard sizes like 10×10 feet are popular, but options range from smaller 2×2 meter models for intimate gatherings to larger 6×3 meter gazebos for bigger events.
 Measure your intended space and envision how many guests and items (such as a dining set or lounge chairs) you need to fit.
-Remember that larger gazebos may require more hands for assembly.
+Note that larger gazebos may require more hands for assembly.

 Canopy Material Matters